onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 decouple resources for personal use from control over the economy prestige

+> "Your margin is my opportunity." - [Jeff Bezos](https://www.goodreads.com/quotes/706779-your-margin-is-my-opportunity)
+Your conspicuous consumption is our opportunity

 ██████████████████████████████████████████████████████████████████
 # wheel of fortune ==> openness leads to progress